Bhauratar

 Bhauratar is a village development committee in Parsa District in the Narayani Zone of southern Nepal.

+Demographics

-At the time of the 2011 Nepal census it had a population of 9,233 people living in 1,333 individual households.
-There were 4,863 males and 4,370 females at the time of census.
+At the time of the 2011 Nepal census it had a population of 9,233 people living in 1,333 households.
+4,863 males and 4,370 females lived there.

+Geography

 The neighbouring villages are Gamariya, Bishrampur, Chhapkaiya and Phoolkawal belongs to Bahudarmai nagarpalika.
-The chhapkaiya tola and Phoolkawal previously belongs to Bhauratar village development committee.
-After occurrence of municipalities, these villages are now belong to Bahudarmai Municipalities.
+The chhapkaiya tola and Phoolkawal previously belonged to the committee.
+After municipalities were created, these villages belonged to Bahudarmai Municipalities.